quasarstream/PHP-FFmpeg-video-streaming/README.md

 $dash->saveToCloud($api, $field_name, null, $method, $headers, $options);
 ```
-A path can also be passed to save a copy of files on your local server/computer:
+A path can also be passed to save a copy of files on your local machine:
 ``` php
 $save_to = '/var/www/media/videos/hls/test.m3u8';
 $hls->saveToCloud($api, $field_name, $save_to, $method, $headers, $options);